The beginning of the new school year means the start of new sleep struggles for many families.

 The award-winning sleep medicine specialists at Gillette are encouraging families to use a relatively new tool to help with sleep concerns.
 The Gillette Virtual Care program allows families to have a video appointment from the comfort of home.
 During the virtual visits, patients and health care providers use smartphones, tablets, or a computer so they can see, hear and talk to one another similar to an in-person appointment.

 Virtual care is a convenient, safe option

 The virtual care appointments at Gillette provide many benefits for families.
-“It decreases transportation stress,” Garcia suggests.
+“It decreases transportation stress,” Dr. Garcia suggests.
 “It saves families money—for gas and the expense of child-care for siblings.
 It’s also better for the environment and decreases greenhouse gas emissions.”

 Families who have had a virtual care appointment report a high satisfaction rate.